windnode/WindNODE_ABW/docs/energy_system_model.rst

 -------------------

 As described earlier, the model integrates households with demand-side management, large-scale battery storages, and power-to-heat (heat pumps and electrical boilers) in decentralized heating systems and district heating networks.
+This section describes the underlying methods in detail, the resulting scenario parameters are listed in (cf.
+:ref:`scenarios`).

 Demand-side management (DSM)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^